BIMO-Team/YAne/README.md

 * Many mock communities can be downloaded simultaneously by adding more rows to the table and specify their labels.
 Users can use the primer table to indicate the mock community that primers will be extracted from.

 * The table must be saved **tab-delimited** file format (See: `examples/mock_community.txt`), which will be used as an input for the functions `downloadmock`, `processprimer` and `evaluateprimer`.

-*RefSeq vertebrate mitochondrial genome are used as demonstration datasets.*

 **Table 2** An example of a mock community table